 - A befriending service for people who are housebound

-- Dementia support for people living with dementia or Alzheimer’s disease
+- Support for people living with dementia and their families

-- A monthly dementia support group in partnership with Alzheimer’s Society
+- A monthly dementia support group ‘Birds of a Feather’

 - A monthly carers’ support group working in partnership with Carers Leeds